External Applications

 cd my_app/

-# 1. Load a defconfig
+# 1. Load a configuration

-make stm32f746_freertos_myapp_defconfig
+make stm32f746.freertos.myapp

 # 2. Build (downloads RTOS sources, generates configs, compiles)